Frequently asked questions

 It is safe, and there is no harm to future fertility in having a break from periods.
 When there is no period, the lining of the womb stays thin - blood doesn’t build up inside the body.
-There are some benefits to stopping periods - less bleeding helps to save iron (many women are anaemic because of their periods).
+There are some benefits to stopping periods - less bleeding helps to save iron (many people are anaemic because of their periods).
 Once the contraception is stopped, the body returns to it's normal cycle.
 Periods.

 Having no periods on contraception is a temporary effect which is completely reversible, and makes no difference to future fertility - having no bleeding does not affect the chance of getting pregnant in future.
 All of the methods are very quickly reversible (except the injection - it can take a few months to get periods back again).

-These can help with PMT:
+These methods can help with PMS:

 The injection is the most invisible – there might be a tiny plaster put over the injection place (usually on the bum), but that’s all.